Our mission is:

 - Dogs actively attacking or threatening the safety and well-being of the public

-- Friendly confined stray pets and the finder has completed a found pet report and held the animal for 24 hours in an effort to locate the owner
+- Friendly confined stray animals and the finder has completed a found pet report and held the animal for 24 hours in an effort to locate the owner

 - Deceased dogs and cats on public property